Wednesday, October 31, 2012

 Mealplan Monday #31 and a plan for all that cereal

 Remember the smorgasbord cereal box I used to have going?
 When it got too full, I made Compost Cookies.
 Well, the boys decided they would rather not have crazy mixed-up cereal and quit eating it.
-I could either make a crap ton of those cookies, or just give in and toss it all out and buy new cereal.
+I could either make a crap ton of those cookies, or just toss it all out and buy new cereal.
 I resisted as long as I could.
 But in the end, I decided to toss the old mixed-up cereal.
-You can't win every battle on the home front...
+You can't win every battle on the home front.

 Now I just save the leftover cereal, in the original liners, and store it in a basket.
 I set the whole basket on the table on cereal days and what you see is what you get.
 When the basket is empty, I buy more cereal.
 It seems to work out better this way.
 No one is refusing the cereal, and it doesn't get stale.